grafana/grafana/contribute/create-pull-request.md

 Pull requests that create new UI components must adhere to the following accessibility guidelines:

 - Use semantic HTML.
-- Use aria roles, labels and other accessibility attributes correctly.
+- Use ARIA roles, labels and other accessibility attributes correctly.
 Accessibility attributes should only be used when semantic HTML doesn't satisfy your use case.
 - Use the Grafana theme palette for styling.
 It contains colors with good contrast which aids accessibility.
 - Use [RTL](https://testing-library.com/docs/dom-testing-library/api-accessibility/) for writing unit tests.
 It helps to create accessible components.